 15.10-15.20 Kerrie Hargrave (University of Glasgow) - Lung T cell: APC interactions are required to generate IFNy memory CD4 T cells following influenza virus infection

 15.20-15.30 Natasha Whibley (University of Oxford) - Identification of metabolic pathways that control regulatory T cell homeostasis at barrier sites

 15.30-16.15 Joanne Konkel (University of Manchester) - Mechanisms of immune cell tailoring at the oral barrier

 16.15-17.45 Networking reception and poster prizes awarded

-Registration is now open.
-Registration closes on 30 January 2020.
-This date is subject to change if maximum capacity is reached.
+30 January 2020.
+These dates are subject to change if maximum capacity is reached.